MANY BRAINS ARE

 A mRNA Vaccine giving hope to childern with brain cancer

-Brain cancer remains the deadliest of all paediatric cancers.
 With over 100 different types of childhood brain cancers and minimal effective treatment options, often with significant long term side effects better therapies are urgently needed.
 One promising approach (known as immunotherapy), harnesses and amplifies the body’s natural response against the tumour which is often weak.

 Paediatric brain tumours are good at hiding from the immune system, therefore they need to be exposed before an effective, full attack can occur.
 By directing the body to produce large amounts of specific tumour molecules, which, alone are not cancerous, we can ‘train’ the immune system to efficiently recognise the tumour.
 This effectively creates an army of targeted missiles against the brain tumour.
 One way of achieving this is through developing a mRNA cancer vaccine against brain tumours.